 You can keep your unopened feijoa chutney in a dark place at room temperature for up to a year, and refrigerate once opened.

-Immediately fill the hot jars with your chutney, then cover or seal them right away.
+- Immediately fill the hot jars, then cover or seal them right away

-Remember to select a jar with a rubber seal, as the vinegar in the chutney will erode metal.
+Remember to select a jar with a rubber seal, as the vinegar in the feijoa chutney will erode metal, however remove the seal before placing in the oven or it will crack.

 🍴Expert tips